w3c/testtwf-website/docs/test-format-guidelines.md

 Images must be in either PNG or SVG format.
 (PNG is preferred where raster images can be used.)

-A set of scripts will generate the various formats (XHTML, HTML, XHTML for Printers) from this source version.
+Some test suites will be run through a build process that may generate the various formats (XHTML, HTML, XHTML for Printers) from this source version.

 Tests must be _valid_, so please [validate your tests][validator] before submission.
 For tests that use the HTML style header, the